Ask Glendora

 ADU rentals: what are tenants rights?

-NinaG asked about 1 month agoIn California, tenant/landlord laws include rules regarding rent increases, evictions, security deposits, discrimination, and maintenance.
+NinaG asked 5 months agoIn California, tenant/landlord laws include rules regarding rent increases, evictions, security deposits, discrimination, and maintenance.
 Tenants have a right to live in safe and habitable rental unit, privacy and quiet enjoyment, and dispute eviction notices.
 Tenants have the responsibility to keep the rental unit same and habitable, keep themselves and guests from disturbing neighbors, pay rent on time, and comply with the terms of their rental agreement.
 ADU renters are covered by the same housing laws as other renters in California.

 To read the California Tenant Guide, visit the California Courts website and keyword search "California Tenant Guide".